-Criminal Justice Coordination Council: The council meets quarterly (January, April, July, October) at 7:30 am in the first floor conference room of the Courthouse.
+Criminal Justice Coordination Council: The council meets every 3rd Wednesday (January, April, July, & October) from 12 – 1 in the North Conference Room at Washburn County Community Services Building.
 Additional meetings are scheduled as needed.

 Community Service: Provides community service placement and follow-up for individuals given this option in court or via a deferred agreement.
 In these selected cases the satisfaction of the specified hours of service can be completed and applied against court fines or length of jail term.

 Drug and Alcohol Court: A specialty court developed to reduce substance abuse and criminal behavior in order to improve the lives of offenders, families, and the community.
 The approach is teamwork oriented and provides court supervision and drug treatment while holding offenders accountable for criminal behavior.
 The team consists of the Circuit Court Judge, District Attorney, Defense Attorney, AODA and Mental Health Coordinator, AODA Treatment Providers, Jail Administrator and Police Chief, Community Corrections Agent, and Justice Programs Coordinator.

 Drug and Alcohol Court Brochure (pdf)

 Drug and Alcohol Court Application (pdf)

 Electronic Monitoring: Selected offenders are given the option of electronic monitoring, a form of home detention, in lieu of jail time.
 The offender must qualify by the offense type, be a non-violent offender, agree to the conditions of the program, and typically be ordered by the court.
 There is a fee for this program.